openculinary/blog/content/posts/principles.md

 To meet these principles, we have made a number of intentional decisions about the structure of the company and our service:

-- RecipeRadar is a UK Community Interest Company.
-This locks in social goals and reduces the potential for growth or revenue pressures to lead the service in directions which negatively affect users.
+- RecipeRadar is developed by OpenCulinary C.I.C., a UK Community Interest Company.
+The use of this company structure locks in social goals and reduces the potential for growth or revenue pressures to lead the service in directions which negatively affect users.
 If you're curious to learn more, please read our <link>company structure documentation</link>.

 - All of the code for our application and service is publicly available under the AGPLv3 license, and we gladly accept changes and contributions